maciejtreder/ng-toolkit/README.md

 * External modules (You can split your application into multiple projects and lazy-load them, [read more here](https://github.com/maciejtreder/angular-external-module))
 * Angular Material
 * Unit tests
-* [ng-http-sw-proxy (all requests done offline, are synced when app comes back online)](https://github.com/maciejtreder/ng-http-sw-proxy) - not working since Angular 5.x (more info can be found in [this issue](https://github.com/webmaxru/pwatter/issues/2))
-* e2e tests - in progress

 ### Used frameworks/technologies
 * Webpack